kanidm/kanidm/book/src/developers/designs/cryptography-key-domains.md

 For each private/public key pair, or each symmetric key, a record of it's status (valid, retained, expired, revoked)

+Each key may have multiple Key Identifiers.
+Key Identifiers must be unique.

 Every Key Object must have only _one_ key in the valid state.
 Key rotation causes a key to move to the retained state.
 If a key is missing a valid key, a new one MUST be generated.